tyler-technologies-oss/forge-design-system/docs/components/cards/card/card.md

 ### Components
 - [Buttons](/components/buttons/button) and [icon buttons](/components/buttons/icon-button) are typically used in cards.
-- [Spot illustrations](/get-started/styles/illustrations/#spot-illustrations) may be used in cards.
 - Use a [list](/components/lists/list) for search results or scannable data.
 - Use a [table](/components/table/table) for records that need to be compared or filtered by a single column.